Email FacebookTwitterMenu burgerClose thin

 Besides getting married or convincing your family members to move, there are other steps you can take if you’re trying to figure out how to avoid an inheritance tax.

 One option is convincing your relative to give you a portion of your inheritance money every year as a gift.
-In 2025, anyone can give another person up to $19,000 within the year (up from $18,000 in 2024) and avoid reporting the gift or paying a gift tax.
-Married couples who have joint ownership of property can give away up to double that limit, capping out at $38,000 (up from $36,000 in 2024).
+In 2026, anyone can give another person up to $19,000 within the year (same as 2025) and avoid reporting the gift or paying a federal gift tax.
+Married couples who have joint ownership of property can give away up to double that limit, capping out at $38,000.

-As an alternative strategy, you could ask your loved one to set up a revocable trust.
+As an alternative strategy, you could ask your loved one to set up an irrevocable trust.
 That way, they can set aside their property and investments for you and their other beneficiaries without having to be concerned with inheritance taxes.

 When a trust is revocable, whoever put their assets into it can take them back out if necessary.
 On the flip side, once something goes into an irrevocable trust, it remains in there permanently until the person who established the trust dies and everything is handed over to the heirs.